TriStar500.net Blog

 Air Atlanta Icelandic L-1011 safety card

 airOps, was a Swedish airline founded in 1993.
-They were also an ACMI provider flying for established operators when there was a capacity shortfall during the busy summer season.
+They were an ACMI provider flying for established operators when there was a capacity shortfall during the busy summer season.
 At its peak they had a fleet of 8 TriStars.
-Although they were not bankrupt, AirOps ceased operations in 1996.
+Although they were not bankrupt, AirOps was closed down and ceased operations in May 1996.

 SE-DPX (Hawaiian c/s) © Pedro Aragão